tlfjar/rancher-projects/Install-K3OS/Install-K3OS.md

 ## Post-Install Configuration

-Now for the fun part.
-First, ssh into each K3OS system you plan to run Rancher on.
-Type `export KUBECONFIG=/etc/rancher/k3s/k3s.yaml`.
-This is necessary because of a quirk in K3os that leaves two k3s.yaml files on the system, and rancher will want to hook into the wrong one.

-Next, let's install [Helm](https://helm.sh/).
+The main thing you need to do at this point is install [Helm](https://helm.sh/).
 Unless something is changed that I don't know about, K3OS still does not include a package manager.
 That's alright, we just need to do things the old-fashioned way.
 The easiest option in my experience is to just use the following commands:

 ```